singhamjesh/singhamjesh/README.md

-- 👋 Hi, I’m @singhamjesh
+- 👋 Hi, I’m Amjesh Singh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Development, Designing and DevOps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on npm packages.
-- 📫 How to reach me ...
-- Send a mail at singhamjesh.cse@gmail.com
+- 📫 How to reach me - Send a mail at singhamjesh.cse@gmail.com

 <!---
 singhamjesh/singhamjesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.